SteveDaulton/Hangman-CLI/README.md

 or by entering the command `hangman-cli` in a Terminal window.

 ### All Platforms
-The game is available from the same location as a single Python file:
+The game is also available from [the same location](https://github.com/SteveDaulton/Hangman-CLI/releases) as a single Python file:
 1. Download the file: [hangman.py](https://github.com/SteveDaulton/Hangman-CLI/releases)
 2. Open a Terminal, Command Prompt or PowerShell
 3. Navigate to the folder containing `hangman.py`